TSltd/WorkTimerApp/README.md

  ![gui_image](/gui.jpg)

-Work Hours Logger is a simple and efficient timer application designed to track and log your work hours.
+WorkTimerApp is a simple and efficient timer application designed to track and log your work hours.
 It allows you to start and stop timers, automatically logging your sessions into a weekly text-based log file.
 The app prevents duplicate entries and ensures accurate time tracking.

 ## Features
 - **Start & Stop Timer:** Toggle the timer with a single click.